vaynak/handbook/README.md

 If you want to checkout the repo to make local copies and run the local review app, be sure to do `git clone -r git@gitlab.com:brownfield-dev/remote/handbook.git` since the theme is currently in a submodule which needs to be pulled.

+If there's an error about "Shortcode 'columns' not found", that means the submodule didn't get fetched.
+Use `git submodule update` to retrieve that content.

 ## Select a workflow

 GitLab offers a lot of workflow flexibility depending on the size of your team and type of content in the handbook.